 The Action Plan and Comprehensive Policies and Procedures have been created and are uploaded to the County website.
 The County has revised Amendment #2 and notified the public of the Amendment.
-The Action Plan Amendment #2 was made available for public comment for 30 days after advertisement which concluded on September 6th.
-The amendment retained those changes indicated in the previous notification but will also reopen the Planning activity and return \$10,000 to help pay for eligible planning costs.
+The Action Plan Amendment #2 was made available for public comment for 30 days after advertisement which concluded on September 6th, 2022 The amendment retained those changes indicated in the previous notification but will also reopen the Planning activity and return \$10,000 to help pay for eligible planning costs.
 Funds will no longer be transferred to the infrastructure projects since the original \$10,000 in Planning will be retained.
 These additional Planning funds are anticipated to be needed to conduct any studies or analysis to identify a potential replacement road for the Crout Pond Way/Nathan Miller Road improvements as part of the South Central Lexington County Road Improvements project.
 While DRGR is showing the Planning project as cancelled, HUD has not officially approved the hard copy version of the Action Plan Amendment #2.
-After discussing with HUD, it was decided that noting this issue in this QPR from being submitted until after AP changes were made, resubmitted and approved by HUD.
-Lexington County worked with HUD during this quarter to make corrections to beneficiary/accomplishment data or the Buyout Program.
-It was agreed upon that the entirety of the program will have its accomplishment data updated and it will be indicated as occurring during this report period even though this occurred over the life of the program.
-This is being done to bring the accomplishment data up to date and adjust for a previous error which occurred in reporting.
+After discussing with HUD, it was decided that noting this issue in this QPR would be much more efficient than going back into the DRGR AP and making these changes which would prevent this QPR from being submitted until after AP changes were made, resubmitted and approved by HUD.

+Lexington County worked with HUD during he previous quarter to make corrections to beneficiary/accomplishment data for the Buyout Program.
+It was agreed upon that the entirety of the program would have its accomplishment data updated and it will be indicated as occurring during the previous report period even though this occurred over the life of the program.
+This was being done to bring the accomplishment data up to date and adjust for a previous error which occurred in reporting.
+Unfortunately, the correction ended up creating a duplication in the number of total housholds being assisted.
+It does not appear the the original numbers in the very first QPR were zeroed out as HUD had indicated.
+It still appears that the original number of beneficiaries indicated as being served during the very first quater need to be reduced to zero.
+The County has been unable to make this change through DRGR.

 The County continues to update its policies and procedures to clarify any areas which may still be unclear or which need to be in alignment with program practices and implementation.
 None of the updates to the P&Ps require additional amendments to the Action Plan.
 All program forms have been developed and submitted to HUD for review and approval and, to date, have been confirmed as acceptable and are currently in use.
-Intake for the buyout program began November 10^{th,} 2020 and continues to process and approve applicants.
+Intake for the buyout program began November $10^{\text{th}}$ , 2020 and the last property to be purchased was closed on in the last quarter.
+The County will begin closeout of the program over the course of the next quarter (quarter #1 of 2023).
 Infrastructure Environmental Reviews (EAs) have been completed for two of the infrastructure projects and the third is almost complete.
 The County has completed the procurement process for a design engineer for the infrastructure projects and is currently interviewing design engineers.
 The first Citizen Advisory Committee for the CDBG-MIT program has met and discussed the progress of the program.